iendjinn/iendjinn/systems/cyberpunk/index.markdown

 - Armor piercing weapons: Damage is not reduced by armor.
 - Automatic weapons: May be used to make an impaired attack against all visible enemies instead of a regular attack.
 Immediately deduct a usage point from ammo.
 - Blast weapons: May hit multiple targets, distribute the rolled damage between affected targets.
-- Stun weapons: Any character taking damage must make a **strength** save or miss their next action.
+- Stun weapons: Any character taking damage must make a hard **strength** save or miss their next action.
 Stun weapons never deal more than 3 damage to a single target.

 ### 2.5 Armor